Boer War records – Fact sheet 67

 See the National Archives' research guide, The Boer War: Australians and the War in South Africa, 1899–1902 by Craig Wilcox.

 The Official Record of the Australian Military Contingents to the War in South Africa, by PL Murray (AJ Mullett, Government Printer, Melbourne, 1911) includes lists of persons who served in the Boer War.
-You can also search the Pre First World War Conflicts Nominal Rolls.See also the Australian War Memorial’s information on Researching Australian military service: South African War (Boer War), 1899–1902.
+You can also search the website of the Australian War Memorial for details of Boer War service.See also the Australian War Memorial’s information on Researching Australian military service: South African War (Boer War), 1899–1902.